Imuron-vac, lyophilizate 8-15 ml/mg 50 mg 2 pcs

 Treatment of non-invasive urothelial bladder cancer:

-The prevention of bladder cancer recurrence after radical treatment:
+Prevention of recurrence of bladder cancer after radical treatment:

-Stage Ta (carcinoma infiltrating only the bladder mucosa): Ta G1-G2 for multifocal and/or recurrent tumor; Ta G3;
+– stage Ta (carcinoma infiltrating only the mucous membrane of the bladder): Ta G1–G2 with a multifocal and/or recurrent tumor; Ta G3;

-Stage T1 (tumor infiltrating subepithelial connective tissue and not affecting the muscularis bladder);
+– stage T1 (tumor infiltrating the subepithelial connective tissue and not affecting the muscular layer of the bladder);

 – stage Tis (preinvasive carcinoma, carcinoma in situ).